carnoo/carnoo.github.io/about.markdown

 - Installed Jekyll
 - Added README to respository

-<ins>14.03.2023</ins>
+<ins>13.03.2023</ins>
 - Moved project off of SARnet2 Repo for now
 - Will move back when more feature complete
 - Completed first draft of Sitemap

+#### Production Phase

+<ins>14.03.2023</ins>
+- Project now on GitHub Pages
+- Will add custom URL when feature complete

 <em>Known Issues</em>
-- Images not embedding
+- Images not formatted correctly
-- About section taking precedence over actual homepage
+- There's nothing on this website
+- It's not very pretty.
+- Needs favicon